EBI-Metagenomics/mgnifams/README.md

 1. **preprocess_input**

-Starting from */nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_2/sequence_explorer_protein.csv.bz2*
+The starting point of this workflow is the latest version of the sequence_explorer_protein file.
+This is the result CSV file of the flatfile parsing pipeline that produces the mgnify proteins db content (plp).
+It can be in .csv.gz, .csv.bz2 or uncompressed file format (.csv) and contains data headers.
+The latest file version (v4) can be found at /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv and contains 717,738,164 (~718M) proteins.

+Depending on the extension of the file, pass arguments --compress_mode 'gz' and --sequence_explorer_protein_path /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv.gz

-this workflow unzips the file (bzip -dk) and then removes the header, so it can be split into text chunks to process in parallel in the next workflow.
+The workflow decompresses the file (if compressed) and then removes the header.
+Run this workflow from the main mgnifams directory with the command:

-Run with: **nextflow run workflows/preprocess_input/main.nf -c workflows/preprocess_input/nextflow.config -dsl2 -profile slurm -with-tower -resume**
+**nextflow run workflows/preprocess_input/main.nf -c nextflow_workflows.config -c workflows/preprocess_input/nextflow.config -dsl2 -profile slurm**

+To save storage space, we don’t store this intermediate file, but instead need to pass the resulting workDir result path in the next workflow (initiate_proteins).
+Example: /hps/nobackup/rdf/metagenomics/service-team/users/vangelis/work_mgnifams/7c/a25c89b1269d58b2cdfbab35cd58dc/sequence_explorer_protein_no_header.csv

 2. **initiate_proteins**